SAM-NZ-1127/CODEPATH-AND101-PROJECT_05/README.md

 ## Summary

-**Pokedex** is an android app that **It is and app that utilizes pokiapi to genrate random pokemons  data, with an additional functionality of users being able to search their pokemon as well**
+**Pokedex** is an Android app that **It is an app that utilizes pokiapi to generate random Pokemons  data, with an additional functionality of users being able to search their Pokemon as well**

 If I had to describe this project in three (3) emojis, they would be: **😊, 💻, 🔍**